Connect with us

 The Philippines rediscovered its form after a tough opening loss to defending champion Thailand, dominating the Singaporeans in straight sets, 25-13, 25-8, 25-18, and finishing second in Pool B with a 1-1 record.

-Team captain Jia De Guzman said the performance against Singapore was exactly what the team aimed for at the start of the tournament, and they plan to carry this momentum into their semifinals clash against Pool B top seed Vietnam on Sunday.
+Team captain Jia De Guzman said the performance against Singapore was exactly what the team aimed for at the start of the tournament, and they plan to carry this momentum into their semifinal clash against Pool B top seed Vietnam on Sunday.

-“We were able to get more loose, get more comfortable coming into the game today and ‘yun lang naman ‘yung hinahanap namin eh, na makuha ulit namin ‘yung groove namin as Alas,” De Guzman said.
+“We were able to get more loose, get more comfortable coming into the game today.
+And ‘yun lang naman ‘yung hinahanap namin eh, na makuha ulit namin ‘yung groove namin as Alas,” De Guzman said.

 “Kasi since we had very little preparation, ito ‘yung way namin of getting to the rhythm again of being Alas Pilipinas so we’ll be riding into the next round naman with this momentum,” she added.